ROCm/HIP/docs/how-to/programming_manual.md

 A stronger system-level fence can be specified when the event is created with hipEventCreateWithFlags:
 - hipEventReleaseToSystem : Perform a system-scope release operation when the event is recorded.
 This will make both Coherent and Non-Coherent host memory visible to other agents in the system, but may involve heavyweight operations such as cache flushing.
 Coherent memory will typically use lighter-weight in-kernel synchronization mechanisms such as an atomic operation and thus does not need to use hipEventReleaseToSystem.
-- hipEventDisableTiming: Events created with this flag would not record profiling data and provide best performance if used for synchronization.
+- hipEventDisableTiming: Events created with this flag will not record profiling data and provide the best performance if used for synchronization.

 ### Summary and Recommendations: